 Every culture has its own unique language and shorthand.
 Swimming is no different, but the terms that we use on an everyday basis become so second nature to us that it can be easy to forget that they tend to be exclusive to the sport.
-I have had some of my friends who aren’t swimmers ask me some pretty ridiculous questions (my personal favourite being: ‘Doesn’t IM stand for Instant Messaging?’).
+I have had some of my friends who aren’t swimmers ask me some pretty ridiculous questions (my personal favorite being: ‘Doesn’t IM stand for Instant Messaging?’).
 To be fair, though, a lot of the questions that I ask or hear on the pool deck would sound absurd to them…

 For instance, I can’t count the number of times I have had a friend ask me “Can you help me get into my suit?”, to which I subsequently help to cram various parts of their body into their racing suit.
-In the swim world tight suits are second nature, and team work is key when trying to fit into one (especially for the shoulder straps!).
+In the swim world tight suits are second nature, and teamwork is key when trying to fit into one (especially for the shoulder straps!).
 It’s easy to forget that for most people a suit refers to a jacket and pants, which is not typically the kind of attire you need assistance getting into.

 Another question that sounds relatively normal coming from my coach is “How many breaths did you take?”.
 Breathing patterns and lung capacity are key components of swimming any distance, so they are important to monitor.
 To people who aren’t as familiar with a sport that is in the water and where you have to be conscious of this, though, monitoring your breathing sounds more like something appropriate for a yoga class.

 I could also see how asking someone ‘Did you scratch?’ could come off as out of context.
 In swimming, scratching an event at a competition means to forfeit the race.
 It is pretty common, for example, to scratch a race in a finals session if you have also qualified for another event that you want to focus all of your energy on.
 To any non-swimmer listening in, though, they would probably be left wondering whether you had some sort of rash you weren’t supposed to itch… yikes!